 Consistent sleep and wake times.
 Your HPA axis entrains to a schedule.
 Irregular bedtimes keep it guessing, which keeps cortisol firing unpredictably.*

 Long, slow exhales before bed.
 Extended exhalation activates the vagus nerve and downshifts the nervous system into parasympathetic dominance.
-A few rounds of 4-count inhale, 6 to 8-count exhale, 5 minutes before lights out, is enough to measurably lower pre-sleep cortisol.*
+A few rounds of 4-count inhale, 6 to 8-count exhale, 5 minutes before lights out, may support a calmer pre-sleep state.*

 Phone out of the bedroom.
 The blue light and the dopamine hit of late-night scrolling both elevate cortisol.
 Charge the phone in another room and use a cheap alarm clock instead.*

 A designed 3AM response.
 If you do wake up, the worst thing is lying there fighting it.
-Having a pre-planned protocol — slow breathing, body scan, getting out of bed briefly if needed — interrupts the panic loop and prevents the cortisol spike from compounding.*
+Having a pre-planned protocol — slow breathing, body scan, getting out of bed briefly if needed — interrupts the panic loop and may help reduce panic-loop reinforcement.*

 Done lying awake at 3AM?
-The free Calm Start Kit includes the 3AM Rescue Plan — a step-by-step protocol for falling back asleep when you wake up stuck.
-Or get The Calm Sleep Reset for the complete 7-day protocol.
+The free Calm Start Kit includes the 3AM Rescue Plan — a step-by-step response plan for staying calmer when you wake up stuck.
+Or get The Calm Sleep Reset for the complete 7-day sleep-support routine.

 Work With Your Biology Instead of Against It.